sdeshmukh99/Generative-AI-Showcase-Overview/README.md

 | Financial Data Insights with Automated SQL Generation | GPT-4, LangChain             | SQL query automation, Data insights |
 | [Multi-LLM Chat Interface with Dual Model Integration](https://huggingface.co/spaces/shantanu9/multi-llm-gradio-demo) - check out this public app | GPT-3.5, Gemini              | Conversational AI, Voice input integration |

-### Why these Showcases?
-My work reflects a journey of understanding the potential of Generative AI in various fields—from healthcare and finance to language processing.
-I’m continually building skills to leverage AI for creative problem-solving and real-world applications, while enhancing my expertise in product and application development.

 ### Requesting Access
 To view the full code and detailed implementations of these showcases, please reach out through one of the following methods: